50 million-year-old fossil assassin bug has unusually well-preserved genitalia

-Category: Environment Hits: 0The fossilized insect is tiny and its genital capsule, called a pygophore, is roughly the length of a grain of rice.
+Category: Environment Hits: 2The fossilized insect is tiny and its genital capsule, called a pygophore, is roughly the length of a grain of rice.
 It is remarkable, scientists say, because the bug's physical characteristics -- from the bold banding pattern on its legs to the internal features of its genitalia -- are clearly visible and well-preserved.
 Recovered from the Green River Formation in present-day Colorado, the fossil represents a new genus and species of predatory insects known as assassin bugs.

 Read more https://www.sciencedaily.com/releases/2021/01/210119102859.htm